bump-sh/docs/src/_guides/bump-sh-tutorials/mock-server-with-beeceptor.md

 - Track counters (e.g., order IDs, session steps)
 - Emulate queue-like flows (e.g., shopping cart, job queues)

-Beeceptor achieves this through:
+Beeceptor achieves this through three fundamental operators:

-- Step Counters – for sequential values or stage tracking
+- Step Counters – for sequential values or stage tracking.
+E.g. counting page views, or total orders.
-- Data Stores – for key-value persistence
+- Data Stores – for key-value persistence.
+E.g. storing current logged in user name.
-- Lists – for collections like carts, to-do lists, message queues
+- Lists – for storing a collection of items.
+E.g. shopping cart, to-do lists, etc.

-This is configured in response templates using a simple syntax, without requiring a backend or scripting.
+You should user these in the response templates using a simple _Handlebars_ syntax.
+This syntax replaces scripting.

 ### Example: Add to Cart and View Cart